Frequently Asked Questions

 What is your cancellation policy?

-Does Green Relief ground or mill their products?
+Does Green Relief grind or mill its dried flower products?

-No, we do not mill or grind our products.
-We only sell high-quality, whole dried buds.
+No, we do not mill or grind our dried flower products, which come in the form of whole dried buds.

 What are the benefits of aquaponics?